leandroalveso/dockerland/apache-superset/README.md

 # APACHE SUPERSET

-**Apache Superset** is the popular, blazing-fast, open source enterprise search platform built on Apache Lucene.
+**Apache Superset** is an open-source modern data exploration and visualization platform..

 ## GETTING STARTED